 3 .
 Controls Unwanted Oiliness

 Fixing oily hair is a little tricky thing that sometimes may occur illogically.
 According to the American Academy of Dermatology, it would help if you wash your hair once a day due to an oily scalp.
-Contrarily, you also need lesser wash because overwashing can strip off natural scalp oil, causing more oil production.
+Contrarily, you also need less wash because overwashing can strip off natural scalp oil, causing more oil production.

 In this act of jugglery, we have got the most OK herbal treatment in the form of nettle rinse and its topical application.
 This botanical plant is rich in scopoletin and sitosterol, a compound that diminishes the appearance of an oily scalp and greasy hair.